 Option #2: Fulfilled by merchant (FBM)

 FBM is when you create a listing on Amazon, but do the shipping and storing of the product yourself.

 This is probably better for sellers who’ve already got their supply chain and management logistics sorted.
 If you’re still figuring the details out, we’d leave FBM for now.

-How To Sell Books On Amazon Step # 2 – What Books Should You Sell
+Step #2: What Books Should You Sell

 If you’re serious about making money by selling second-hand books on Amazon, then you need to make the most of the tools at your disposal — such as the Best Sellers Rank (or BSR).